 The next big organizational transformation came around after the turn of the millennium.
 As part of the Government’s higher educational integration initiative as a significant developmental step within the organization, the departmental structure of ELTE transformed and by September 1st, 2003 the Faculty of Pedagogy and Psychology has started operations.

 The appearance of the specialty in the name of the new faculty marks the prestige and impact of the field.
 There were some changes in the organizational units of the Institute as well: on the one hand, new independent units formed out of the professional working teams and workshops, on the other hand, the Teacher Training College was discontinued due to accommodating its psychology teachers into the Institute.
-The Institute of Psychology was led by György Hunyady at this period, followed by Attila Oláh between 2006 and 2010 and proceeded by Zsolt Demetrovics who is presently leading the Institute since 2011.
+The Institute of Psychology was led by György Hunyady at this period, followed by Attila Oláh between 2006 and 2010.
+Between 2011 and 2021, Zsolt Demetrovics was the director of the institute, followed by Gyöngyi Kökönyei.
+From February 2022, Anna Kende is the Director of the Institute.

 The Institute significantly changed in the fall of 2011.
 The former institutional centres became departments and numerous departmental professional work teams were formed as well, showing the multidirectional specialization of the institutional work.
 Besides, the Clinical Psychology and Addictology Department split away from the Personality and Health Psychology Department and the former Economic and Decision Psychology Centre transformed (it became the Economic and Environmental Psychology Department), furthermore the field of Developmental Psychology was renewed with broadened perspectives in clinical psychology and it became the Developmental and Clinical Child Psychology Department.